 Are there safety cameras in your neighbourhood?
 Keep up to date on the locations and workings of the Logan Safety Camera Program by viewing the Logan Safety Camera Program safety camera location list (PDF 185 KB).

 The Logan Safety Camera Program boasts a state of the art monitoring facility that operates 24/7 to enhance the safety of residents and visitors of the City of Logan.

 To increase knowledge and understanding of this program, Council has designed a Logan Safety Camera Community Education Program.
 This program allows community and school groups to tour the monitoring facility and learn more about the history of the Logan Safety Camera Program, how it operates and some success stories from the program.

 For more information on participating in the Logan Safety Camera Community Education Program please contact Council’s Community Safety Program on 3412 3412.

 Enquiries about recorded incidents should be made to the Queensland Police Service in the first instance.

 Following contact with the Queensland Police Service, enquiries regarding recorded incidents from the Logan Safety Camera Program can be made by contacting Council's Integrity & Information Program on (07) 3412 3412.

 Enquiries relating to the operation of the safety cameras can be directed to Council's Community Safety Program on (07) 3412 3412.

 Report an incident

-To report a non life-threatening incident call Police Communications on 07 3807 7770 (remember to advise the Police the incident/complaint occurred within a Logan City Council Safety Camera zone).
+To report a non-life-threatening incident call Police Link on 131 444 (remember to advise the Police that the incident/complaint occurred within a Logan City Council Safety Camera zone).